 Marketing your trial program

-Whether you select or invite participants, tell them the story behind the experiment and why the nature of new experiments to solve old problems is vital to maintaining a thriving association.
+Whether you select or invite participants, tell them the story behind the experiment.
+Also, explain why the nature of a new experiment to solve an old problem is vital to maintaining a thriving association.
 You can talk about the following:

-- Where the idea came from—bonus points if it came from a member;
+- Where the idea came from with bonus points if it came from a member.

-- Why you’re trying it out, i.e., what problems you hope to solve; and
+- Why you’re trying it out, such as what problems you hope to solve.

 - What value it will provide to participants and the association as a whole.

-If you’re concerned about getting enough participants, make a more persuasive case by appealing to members’ social identity.
+If you’re concerned about getting enough participants, you can make a persuasive case by appealing to each member’s social identity.
 Remind them of how they can help improve the group by participating.
 Talk about the potential benefits, too.
 For example, you can describe it as “an exclusive opportunity to shape a new member service.”

-This blog is part of a 3-part series on the value of experimentation in associations and how to execute a successful trial program.
-In the upcoming posts, we will continue to build on the importance of experimentation within your organization and the next steps of your test trial, including how to roll out your trial program and solicit feedback.
-Find out how to make a case for the program to other key stakeholders; and preparing for the launch of the wider implementation.
+This blog is part of a three-part series on the value of experimentation in associations and how to execute a successful trial program.
+In the upcoming posts, we will continue to build on the importance of experimentation within your organization.
+You’ll learn more about the next steps of your test trial, including how to roll out your trial program and solicit feedback.
+Find out how to make a case for the program to other key stakeholders and prepare for the launch of the wider implementation.
 In the meantime, let us know if you would like to understand how rasa.io could work for your community.